Ghana to conduct maiden all-encompassing business census in October | Ghana News Agency

 By Francis Ntow/Sherrie Attitsogbi

 Accra, Aug.
-16, GNA – The Ghana Statistical Service (GSS), will in October 2023 conduct the country’s first all-encompassing business census to generate comprehensive data on all businesses and their characteristics.
+18, GNA – The Ghana Statistical Service (GSS), will in October 2023 conduct the country’s first all-encompassing business census to geenrate comprehensive data on all businesses and their characteristics.

 Unlike previous censuses that focused on specific sectors of the Ghanaian economy, the 2023 edition would cover all formal and informal Micro, Small and Medium-sized Enterprises (MSMEs) across the country.